Book: The Animal People Choose a Leader by Richard Wagamese

 | English Language Arts Curricular Connections for grades 5/6: Big Ideas: -Language and text can be a source of creativity and joy. -Exploring stories and other texts helps us understand ourselves and make connections to others and to the world.
 Curricular Competencies: Comprehend and connect (reading, listening, viewing) -Consider different purposes, audiences, and perspectives in exploring texts -Identify how story in First Peoples cultures connects people to land Create and communicate (writing, speaking, representing) -Exchange ideas and perspectives to build shared understanding Content: -Story/text-forms, functions, and genres of text-text features -literary elements -perspective/point of view | |

-| Evaluate | Background Knowledge: -Many students may have prior experiences with classroom leaders and team captains for sports/PE games -Some familiarity with animals -Buffalo, Cougar, Eagle, Wolverine, Horse -Needed to be discussed about what a Wabooz was (rabbit) -Varying levels of understanding of First Peoples stories and oral storytelling traditions -Students knew that different characters can have different strengths. -Students were familiar with the idea of voting or choosing someone to lead a group. |
+| Evaluate | Background Knowledge: -Many students may have prior experiences with classroom leaders and team captains for sports/PE games -Some familiarity with animals -Buffalo, Cougar, Eagle, Wolverine, Horse -Needed to be discussed about what a Wabooz was (rabbit) -Varying levels of understanding of First Peoples stories and oral storytelling traditions |

-| Funds of Knowledge: -Personal strengths and characteristics students recognize in themselves (kindness, listening, responsibility). -Experiences working in groups and taking on different roles. -Understanding that people have different strengths that help a group. -Prior experiences making group decisions or compromises. -Knowledge of what it feels like to be included or excluded. | |
+| Funds of Knowledge: -Personal strengths and characteristics students recognize in themselves (kindness, listening, responsibility). -Experiences working in groups and taking on different roles. -Understanding that people have different strengths that help a group. | |

-| Potential Stumbling Blocks: -Understanding leadership as service rather than power or control -Limited background knowledge of First Peoples Principles of Learning -Expecting there to be one âbestâ leader instead of many different strengths. -Difficulty connecting animal characters to real -world leadership qualities. -Some students may focus on who âwonâ rather than the lesson of the story. | |
+| Potential Stumbling Blocks: -Understanding leadership as service rather than power or control -Limited background knowledge of First Peoples Principles of Learning -Expecting there to be one “best” leader instead of many different strengths. | |

-| Instructional Opportunities: -Discussion of leadership qualities -Connecting story themes to studentsâ real life experiences. -Modeling reflective thinking through think-alouds. -Using creative responses (writing, art, drama, games) to deepen comprehension. -Clarifying unfamiliar vocabulary and animal names from the story. -Exploring why different characters think they should be leader. -Encouraging students to question and challenge ideas respectfully. -Highlighting that leadership can change depending on the situation. -Creating space for multiple interpretations of the storyâs message. | |
+| Instructional Opportunities: -Discussion of leadership qualities -Connecting story themes to students’ real life experiences. -Modeling reflective thinking through think-alouds. -Using creative responses (writing, art, drama, games) to deepen comprehension. -Clarifying unfamiliar vocabulary and animal names from the story. | |

 | Explain | Brainstorm Unfamiliar Words: -Leader -Council -Wisdom -Respect -Responsibility -Stamina -Discerning -Humility | |||